Empire of the Petal Throne

 Empire of the Petal Throne is a fantasy role-playing game designed by M. A. R. Barker, based on his Tékumel fictional universe.
 It was self-published in 1974, then published by TSR, Inc. in 1975.
 It was one of the first tabletop role-playing games, along with Dungeons & Dragons, and was the first published RPG game setting.
-Over the subsequent thirty years, several new games were published based on the Tékumel setting, but to date none have met with commercial success.
+Over the subsequent thirty years, several new games were published based on the Tékumel setting; however, to date, none have met with commercial success.
 While published as fantasy, the game is sometimes classified as science fantasy or, debatably, as science fiction.

 History

 Origin

-University of Minnesota professor M. A. R. Barker, a scholar of ancient languages, had spent decades crafting a fantasy world called Tékumel, writing thousands of pages of histories, describing its culture, and even constructing its languages.
-He served as adviser to the university's wargaming club, where a club-mate and role-playing game player Michael Mornard showed him Dungeons & Dragons.
+M. A. R. Barker, a professor at the University of Minnesota and a scholar focusing on ancient languages, had been crafting his fantasy world that known as Tékumel for decades, writing out its history, culture and languages on thousands of pages.
+He assisted the wargaming club at the university as an adviser, where a club-mate and role-playing game player Michael Mornard introduced him to the Dungeons & Dragons role-playing game.
 Barker first self-published 50 copies of his own role-playing game, Empire of the Petal Throne in 1974, the same year that Dungeons & Dragons was published.
 This version is now referred to as "Manuscript edition".
 "Empire of the Petal Throne" is a synonym for the Tsolyáni Empire in game.

-Barker also wrote another game based in Tékumel: a combat-oriented board game, War of Wizards, in 1975.
+Barker also wrote the combat-focused War of Wizards board game, another game based in Tékumel, which TSR published in 1975.